The Yusuf case shows the whole madness of skilled workers in Germany - California18

 But the passage through the authorities should continue.
 “We were then referred to the Immigration Office of the City of Frankfurt.”
 They then asked where the company was actually located.
 “But we don’t have anything like that, we’re on the construction site every day.
 And our office employee works from the home office.
 They couldn’t believe that there is a home office in a craft business.”

-Because the camp is in Großheubach in Lower Franconia, it was said that Hugo should contact the immigration authorities in Miltenberg with his concerns.
-“There, an employee literally said to us: ‘Oh God, I can’t do that, we’re so busy, we can’t even process this application’.”
+Because the camp is in Großheubach in Lower Franconia, it was said that Hugo should contact the immigration office in Miltenberg with his concerns.
+“One of the employees there literally said to us: ‘Oh God, I can’t do that, we’re so busy, we can’t even process this application’.”

 Your weekly newsletter “Finance Guide”